gpitfield/filmstrip/readme.md

 ### filmstrip
 filmstrip is a fast, opinionated, minimal, responsive, static photography site generator written in Go.
-You simply point its config file to a local directory of images, which are converted to a site with the same folder structure as the source directory, with images cut to multiple sizes, and gallery and detail html pages generated from EXIF and related metadata.
+Like [this](http://pitfield.com) You simply point its config file to a local directory of images, which are converted to a site with the same folder structure as the source directory, with images cut to multiple sizes, and gallery and detail html pages generated from EXIF and related metadata.

 It includes a driver for upload to S3 (just add your AWS creds to the config file), so you can host your site essentially for free, or pennies.